-With the adoption of the Wake Transit Plan and subsequent adoption of the Wake Governance Interlocal Agreement between CAMPO, Wake County and GoTriangle, the Transit Planning Advisory Committee (TPAC) was created.
+With the adoption of the Wake Transit Plan and subsequent adoption of the Wake Governance Interlocal Agreement between CAMPO, Wake County and GoTriangle in 2016, the Transit Planning Advisory Committee (TPAC) was created.
 The TPAC serves as the guiding body to the development of work plans and budgets to implement projects from the Wake Transit Plan using the Wake Transit tax revenues and vehicle registration fees.
-The Executive Board of CAMPO and the Board of Trustees of GoTriangle jointly agreed to appoint the MPO as the agency responsible for staffing the TPAC.
-Funds from the Wake Transit tax revenues will be used to pay for the TPAC Administrator position on the MPO staff.
+The CAMPO Executive Board and the GoTriangle Board of Trustees jointly agreed to appoint the MPO as the agency responsible for staffing the TPAC.
+Funds from the Wake Transit tax revenues have been and will continue to be used to pay for the TPAC Administrator position on the MPO staff.
+CAMPO TPAC administration tasks and responsibilities will continue through FY 2020 and beyond.